Costa Rican Tarrazu Coffee Review

 Grading, Naming . . . and Drinking!

 You'll find all Costa Rican coffees are Arabica beans.
-Here's their "market names" – Tarrazu, Tres Rios, Cartago, San Jose, Curridabat, San Ramon, Heredia, Montes de Oca, Naranjo and Sabanilla.
+They are known by their "market names" – Tarrazu, Tres Rios, Cartago, San Jose, Curridabat, San Ramon, Heredia, Montes de Oca, Naranjo and Sabanilla.

-Of the coffee grown in Central American, Costa Rican coffee is the strongest and perhaps the best to blend with any other coffees.
-Now keep in mind that there are much lesser grades of Costa Rican coffee beans, but they are sold specifically for "blending" with much of the higher volume "commercial" blends.
+Of the coffee grown in Central America, Costa Rican coffee is the strongest and perhaps the best to blend with any other coffees.
+Now, keep in mind that there are much lesser grades of Costa Rican coffee beans, but they are sold specifically for "blending" with much of the higher volume "commercial" blends.

 Always Premium Quality – Never Less